qiskit-community/mapomatic/README.md

 ### Cutting out Layouts affected by collisions

 The last method we want to look at again tries to avoid collisions.
 This time though, we do not want to minimize a score but to cut out layouts where the score is too high.
-So to say, we do not trust our score enough to find us the best mapping but we trust that it tells us when mappings are "bad".
+So to say, we do not trust our score enough to find us the best mapping but we trust that it tells us when mappings are "too bad".
 For this, we can use the "FC_filter" function.
 ```python
 filtered_scores=mm.detect_fc.fc_filter(scores,collision_dict,threshhold=1)